aspose-total/Aspose.Total-Products/total/net/conversion/flatopc-to-ppsx/_index.md

 // Load the Single Page Microsoft Word FLATOPC file Aspose.Words.Document flatopc = new Aspose.Words.Document("sourceWordFile.flatopc");

-// Save flatopc file to HTML
+// Save FLATOPC file to HTML
 flatopc.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages FLATOPC documents export each page to HTML separately using Aspose.Words and then use the below code to convert to PPSX.
+// To convert multi pages FLATOPC documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to PPSX.

 using (Presentation ppsx = new Presentation()){